 Diplomatic, official, service or public affairs passports cannot be used to immigrate to Canada.
 You must have a valid regular or private passport when you arrive.

 Note: The validity of your visa may be affected by the validity of your passport.

-How long do I have to complete the application an submit it?
+How long do I have to complete the application and submit it?

 When your sponsor receives positive results from his sponsorship assessment from the Case processing Centre in Mississauga (CPC-M), you have one year to complete the forms and gather all the required documents.
-The ideal is to send them as soon as possible to the appropriate visa office.
+It is ideal to send these as soon as possible to the appropriate visa office.

 How long is a permanent resident visa valid?

 A permanent resident visa is issued for a period not exceeding the earliest expiry date of the following documents: